eaysin-arafat/react-form-interactions/README.md

-# react-form-usecontrol
+# react-form-interactions

-`react-form-usecontrol` is a lightweight and customizable npm package for managing form state in React applications.
+`react-form-interactions` is a lightweight and customizable npm package for managing form state in React applications.
 It provides a custom hook, `useForm`, which simplifies the process of handling form state, validation, and user interactions.

 ## Features